The Non-Slaveholder’s Slave Legacy

 The Slave Patrolmen:

 Slave patrols were the origins of modern police departments.
 In the 17th & 18th century, colonists began passing slave codes.
-These laws delineated the all things slaves were not allowed to do such as learn to read and write, own property, enter into contracts, and leave the plantation without permission.
+These laws delineated the all things slaves were not allowed to do such as read and write, gather in groups unsupervised, own property, enter into contracts, and leave the plantation without permission.
 These prohibitions along with the increasingly common fear of insurrection required the use of a policing agency.

 Slave patrols were responsible for ensuring that slaves complied with the laws, investigating and thwarting insurrectionary plots, and capturing and returning slaves to bondage.
 Historian Gary Potter frames the responsibilities this way: “(1) to chase down, apprehend, and return to their owners, runaway slaves; (2) to provide a form of organized terror to deter slave revolts; and, (3) to maintain a form of discipline for slave-workers who were subject to summary justice, outside the law.”